RobertBurrellDonkin/opentalkware-ui/README.md

 # OpenTalkware UI
 A template for HTML based slideshows based on S5.

+##Introduction

+S5 is a presentation system purely based on open web standards.
+Slideshows can be created from nothing more than HTML, CSS and JavaScript.
+It's ideally suited to the creation of open content.

+This means that source is textual and so plays very well with subversion.
+Being HTML, the latest version of each presentation is automatically available online as the URL.

+The versions of S5 used are public domain.

+## Open Talk Ware UI

+The OpenTalkWare UI is a BSD licensed derivative of S5.

+    Example documents removed
+    OpenTalkWare template added
+    Improved readability in outline
+        Indicate visually note and handout sections so they are clearly separated from slide content when viewing outline Cosmetic changes to default theme
+        Remove solid colour bar from header

 # OpenTalkware

 OpenTalkware was relocated from GoogleCode https://code.google.com/archive/p/opentalkware/.